MAFSTORECLUB/M.A.F-STORE-CLUB-/README.md

 # M.A.F-STORE-CLUB-
-Ac Washing machine and Fridge services instalation and all posts
+1. Ac service and installation
+2. Wasing masin service
+3. fridge service
+4. All parts